jackyzha0/quartz/content/02 - Project/Data Science/Convolutional Neural Network.md

 The SE block is a general mechanism that can be inserted into a convolutional neural network at different positions to improve its performance.
 By learning channel-wise relationships, the network becomes more capable of focusing on relevant information and suppressing irrelevant noise in the feature maps, which can lead to improved accuracy in tasks such as image classification and object recognition.

-SE blocks have been used in various CNN architectures to achieve state-of-the-art results on a range of computer vision tasks, demonstrating their effectiveness in modeling and leveraging channel-wise relationships within deep networks.
+**Remark:** In a nutshell, it is an attention mechanism that points out the channel we points out the channel that we need to pay attention for certain input.

-**Remark:** The concept of SE blocks (variants) are seen in many neural networks.
+**Remark:** The concept of SE blocks (variants) are seen in many modern CNNs:
 - SE-ResNet-18, SE-ResNet-50, SE-ResNet-101, SE-ResNet-152, SE-ResNeXt-50, SE-ResNeXt-101, Inception-ResNet, MobileNetV1, and ShuffleNetV1

 **Sources**